All Episodes

 No, no, no.

-Wait, that you you no, you're half right.
+Wait, you're half right.

-In fact, the Soviet Union could not support itself as a country or as a power were it not created as an enemy in the minds of the American people by the intelligentsia here, which continually led by Rockefeller and that bunch of the CFR.
+In fact, the Soviet Union could not support itself as a country or as a power were it not created as an enemy in the minds of the American people by the intelligentsia here, which continually led by Rockefeller and that bunch at the CFR.

 It's the same thing.